 Dartmouth College

-Skills you'll gain: Data Structures, C (Programming Language), Programming Principles, Data Management, Algorithms, Computer Programming, File Management, Development Environment
+Skills you'll gain: C (Programming Language), Software Documentation, Programming Principles, Computer Programming, Embedded Software, Computer Programming Tools, Computational Logic, Linux

 C programming is a foundational programming language that has influenced many modern languages.
 It is crucial for developing system software, applications, and embedded systems due to its efficiency and control over system resources.
 Understanding C programming can provide a strong base for learning other languages and concepts in computer science.